Skip to main content

 After you invest

-When you've invested money in a business, monitor the company's progress by:
+When you've invested money in a business, keep track of the company's progress and your investment by:

 Find out the other things you can do to keep track of your investments.

-What to do if you are a victim of director fraud
+What to do if you suspect director fraud

-If you think a company director is defrauding investors by using company funds for personal gain, you can report it to your local police.
+If you think a company director is defrauding investors by using company funds for personal gain, you can report misconduct to ASIC.